atdrago/negative/README.md

 	4. Builds the app moves it to `./dist/`
 - `npm run lint` - Run ESLint
 - `npm run test` - Run Mocha tests

-## Contributing
-All contributions are welcome!!
-Please check [negative/issues](https://github.com/atdrago/negative/issues) for things that need attention, or feel free to create your own.
-Please make sure you create an issue *first*, and then do the work and a submit a PR.

 ## About
 Created by [Adam Drago](http://adamdrago.com).
 Built on [Electron](http://electron.atom.io/).